Spring profiles

 These two classes are placed in the test directory in order to be isolated from a run in the production mode.

-To use a specific profile in development mode the --active-profiles option must be used.
-Thus, the complete command is:
+To use a specific profile in development mode, the --active-profiles option must be used: